pacificclimate/station-data-portal/docs/user/root.rst

 .. figure:: ./images/station-metadata-tab.png

-   **Station Metadata** tab
+   **Station Metadata** *tab*

 The tab contains a datagrid that presents the metadata for all stations selected jointly by the station filters and the map polygons.
 As the filters or map polygons are updated, the contents of the datagrid change accordingly.

+The contents of this tab can appear quite crowded; to view it with more column width, use the column width controls at the top of the column.

 Station metadata can be viewed and downloaded in two formats: by history and by station.
 (For information on the distinction between station and history, see the section above.)

-The by-history format presents one history per datagrid row, repeating station information in each row as necessary.
+The **By History** format presents one history per datagrid row, repeating station information in each row as necessary.
 It is a less compact and readable format, but more easily mechanically processed, and it breaks out values such as latitude and longitude into separate columns.
 That is why it is the default format.

-The by-station format presents one station per datagrid row, and rolls up information from all histories for a station into a more compact and readable form.
+The **By Station** format presents one station per datagrid row, and rolls up information from all histories for a station into a more compact and readable form.
 It is however less easily mechanically processed, and combines related values such as latitude and longitude into single